We can use Gmail SMTP to manage our outgoing emails and receive them in our inbox when properly configured with the Postfix program.

-Once you’ve restarted the Postfix post-configuration, just try sending a test email using below command.
+Once you’ve restarted the Postfix post-configuration, try sending a test email using the below command.

 echo "Test Postfix Gmail SMTP Relay via https://restorebin.com/?p=5809" | mail -s "Postfix Gmail SMTP Relay 1" firstname.lastname@example.org

-Do not forget to replace the Email ID with your personal mailing address.
+Do not forget to replace the Email ID with your mailing address.

 When you received your test email, you might have noticed that the display name is root.

-Now if you want to change the display name, you need to define using chfn script.
+To change the display name, you need to define it using the chfn script.
 CHFN is nothing but an acronym for Change Full Name.

-Let’s see what are names do the users have in our server using below command.
+Let’s see what names the users have on our server using the below command.

 getent passwd $USER | cut -d ':' -f 5 | cut -d ',' -f 1

-This command will output all the User full name.
-And since we have an only a root user, we will watch the only following output.
+This command will output all the Users’ full names.
+And since we have only a root user, we will watch the only following output.

-Using below command you can change the display name or full name of any Unix user.
+Using the below command, you can change any Unix user’s display name or full name.

 sudo chfn -f "FirstName LastName" username